Table of Contents_

-Summary: Olympus attempted to overcome the problems with keeping the subject in frame with an ultra zoom lens camera by including a Dot Sight feature.
+Summary: Olympus attempted to overcome the problems of keeping the subject in frame with an ultra-zoom lens camera by including a Dot Sight feature.

 Price: $329 from Amazon

 What We Liked

 Even more so than other ultra zoom cameras, the Olympus SP-100 is a large, bulky, gigantic, enormous — pick your favorite adjective — camera.
 When the 50X optical zoom lens is extended to its full telephoto measurement, the SP-100 measures about 8 inches from the end of the lens to the back of the camera body.
 And it weighs more than 1.25 pounds.

 Still, it’s that large 50X zoom lens that makes the SP-100 such a tempting camera.
 The ability to shoot close-up photos of far-off objects and wildlife is simply an amazing feeling, making this a great camera to take with you when on vacation, where you don’t quite know how close you can be to subjects and which types of scenes you’ll want to shoot.
 It also has a sensor size of 1/2.3 inches.